Explore the mountains where humans become superhumans,

 I opted for the bus-ride up from Kyoto Station which was an hour, purely because I wanted to experience the ride.
 The roads were narrow but very skilfully manoeuvred by the driver.
 As you ascend, you will feel the coolness set in and feel your ears…and of course, you are rewarded with the picturesque views from the mountain and the valley below as you ascend.
 It was certainly different but good.

-How did I get back down to ground level?
+8.2 What route did I opt for to get back down to ground level from Mount Hiei?

 For my return journey, I opted to take the Sakamoto Cable car to the Shiga side to the base of the mountain to Sakamoto Station because a visit to Lake Biwa was next on my itinerary.
 This two-kilometres, 11-minute journey proved to be well-worth the money as it offered an awesome view directly over Lake Biwa and an opportunity to stroll through the town of Sakamoto.